TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-10-16-how-to-use-repository-with-doctrine-as-service-in-symfony.md

 ### Disadvantages

 - What if I want to have `PostRedisRepository` for Redis-related operations and `PostFrontRepository` for reading-only?
-It is **not possible to have more repositories** for one entity <em class="fas fa-fw fa-lg fa-times text-danger"></em>
+It is **not possible to have more repositories** for one entity ❌

 - Would you have one Controller for every operation related to `Product` entity?

-- **We're losing all features** of our framework's Dependency Injection container (events, autowiring, automated registration, logging etc.). <em class="fas fa-fw fa-lg fa-times text-danger"></em>
+- **We're losing all features** of our framework's Dependency Injection container (events, autowiring, automated registration, logging etc.). ❌

 <br>